tidymodels/tidyclust/cran-comments.md

 ## Comments

-update in testing to allow ClusterR easy release.
+update in testing to fix bugs resultign from clustMixType release.

 ## R CMD check results